Designing a Learning Community for Early Career Developers

 Why it mattered:

-The Events Page final design, which featured:
+The Events Page final designs, which were linked from the Onramp homepage included:

-Recorded talks, category labels, and curated learning resources.
+• curated learning resources.

 ✨ Program Outcomes